-John Clark enters his sixth season as a men’s basketball assistant coach in 2017-18.
+John Clark enters his seventh season as a men’s basketball assistant coach in 2018-19.

-In 2016-17, Clark helped guide the Eagles to their fourth North Atlantic Conference (NAC) Championship and trip to the NCAA DIII Championship Tournament since joining the staff prior to the 2012-13 season.
-Over that time frame, Clark has contributed to the winning tradition of the Husson men’s basketball program that has resulted in five winning seasons with a combined 108-34 record, while coaching three NAC Players of the Year, two NAC Defensive Players of the Year, four Conference Tournament MVPs, an All-American, one ECAC New England Player of the Year and 11 All-Conference, 11 Conference All-Tournament, four NABC Honors Court, two NABC and d3Hoops.com All-Northeast Region Team, one All-State Rookie Team, two All-ECAC New England, and six All-State selections.
+Since joining the staff prior to the 2012-13 season, Clark has helped guide the Eagles to four North Atlantic Conference (NAC) Championships and trips to the NCAA DIII Championship Tournament.
+Over that time frame, Clark has contributed to the winning tradition of the Husson men’s basketball program that has resulted in six winning seasons with a combined 127-41 (.756) record, while coaching four NAC Players of the Year, two NAC Defensive Players of the Year, four Conference Tournament MVPs, an All-American, one ECAC New England Player of the Year, one State of Maine Player of the Year and 14 All-Conference, 12 Conference All-Tournament, four NABC Honors Court, three NABC and d3Hoops.com All-Northeast Region Team, two All-State Rookie Team, one All-State Defensive Team, two All-ECAC New England, and seven All-State selections.

 After earning his undergraduate degree at Eastern Illinois he went on to Northwestern University to earn his Doctor of Dental Surgery before moving to Maine to open up his own dental practices in Dover-Foxcroft and Bangor.

-A native of Chicago, Illinois, Clark attended Maine West High School.
+A native of Chicago, Ill., Clark attended Maine West High School.
 He and his wife, Lisa, reside in Bangor, Maine and they have one daughter, Marley, and son, Alex “Zeek”.